Found in Translation: Insights on Gap Funding for Tech Transfer

 Don’t despair if your TTO does not have copious amount of funding for translational research.
 Compared to Georgia and Michigan, New Hampshire and Vermont are small states where funding is especially hard to come by.
 But their success proves that a small amount of money can go a long way to getting technologies through the gap that forms the Valley of Death.

 For more on this topic, check out the “Advice for University Translational Research to Close the Valley of Death” post from Fuentek president Laura Schoppe.
-And feel free to post a comment below or send me a private message.
+And feel free to contact us to discuss how Fuentek can help your TTO make informed, strategic decision on providing gap funding to researchers.